 Curvo: the equivalent of Wealthfront in Belgium

 We built Curvo to solve the challenges of investing through a broker.
-Inspired by Wealthfront, we make sure to do the work for you so you don't have to worry.
+Inspired by Wealthfront, all the work is done for you so you don't have to worry.
 Our goal is to make good investing easy and accessible to all!

 - Portfolio of index funds tailored to you.
-We ask you a few questions at the start to learn about you and your goals.
-Based on your answers, we match you with the best portfolio of index funds for you.
+You are asked a few questions at the start to learn about you and your goals.
+Based on your answers, you are matched with the best portfolio of index funds for you.
 No need to choose which ETFs to buy.

 - Proven investment strategies.
-Curvo’s portfolios are built to stand the test of time.
+The portfolios, managed by NNEK, are built to stand the test of time.
 Each portfolio invests only in assets that are widely understood and that, through decades of research and usage, are predicted to earn significant returns over the decades to come.
 Concretely, this means index funds of stocks and bonds!

 - Invest sustainably.
-Curvo focuses on one guiding principle: we don’t invest in companies that are considered destructive to the planet.
+Your investments focus on one guiding principle: don’t invest in companies that are considered destructive to the planet.
 This means that sectors like non-renewable energy, vice products, weapons and controversial companies are all excluded.

-- We take care of the taxes.
+- Taxes are taken care of.
 We make sure all taxes and administration are handled properly.
-Plus, the funds in the Curvo portfolios aren’t liable for the Belgian transaction tax (also known as the "TOB").
+Plus, the funds in the portfolios aren’t liable for the Belgian transaction tax (also known as the "TOB").
 This saves you between 0.12% and 1.32% every time you buy or sell.

 - Fractional shares.
 All your money is invested.
 There’s no cash left sitting on the side.